 Training of trainers (ToT) of the project “Electoral Development School” is being conducted at the Central Election Commission of Georgia (CEC).
-Four-day learning course is being held for those District Election Commission (DEC) members, who will implement the learning course of the project.
+Three-day learning course is being held for those District Election Commission (DEC) members, who will afterward implement the learning course of the project.

-It is the fourth year, the Election Administration of Georgia implements the “Electoral Development School”.
+It is the fifth year the Election Administration of Georgia implements the “Electoral Development School”.
 Within the frames of the project, youth will undergo training course for 10 days.

-Trainers are prepared for the above-mentioned course and discuss important topics including: gender equality, institutional arrangements of state, forms of democracy, referendum and plebiscite, legislative regulation of elections, European Parliament, models of Election Administration, electoral stakeholders, and history of elections in Georgia.
+Trainers are prepared for the above-mentioned course and discuss important topics including gender equality, institutional arrangements of the state, and forms of direct democracy, referendum and plebiscite, legislative regulation of elections, European Parliament, models of Election Administration, electoral stakeholders, and history of elections in Georgia.
 Representatives of the CEC Training Center conduct ToT.

-“Electoral Development School” will commence on July 16.
-The learning course will be implemented in Tbilisi and 23 municipalities (Gurjaani, Sighnaghi, Telavi, Akhmeta, Rustavi, Gardabani, Marneuli, Dusheti, Gori, Akhalgori (Tserovani, IDPs settlement), Borjomi, Akhaltsikhe, Ambrolauri, Sachkhere, Zestaphoni, Kutaisi, Samtredia, Ozurgeti, Senaki, Zugdidi, Poti, Batumi and Kobuleti).
-Young people aged to 18-24 will be able to undergo learning course on electoral issues and receive relevant knowledge on the respective field.
+“Electoral Development School” will commence on July 15.
+The learning course will be implemented in Tbilisi and 25 municipalities (Gurjaani, Sighnaghi, Telavi, Akhmeta, Rustavi, Gardabani, Marneuli, Dusheti, Akhalgori (Tserovani, IDPs settlement), Gori, Khashuri, Borjomi, Akhaltsikhe, Ambrolauri, Sachkhere, Zestaphoni, Samtredia, Khoni, Kutaisi, Ozurgeti, Senaki, Zugdidi, Poti, Batumi and Kobuleti).
+Young people aged 18-24 will be able to undergo learning course.
 The project aims at promoting elections through increasing civic participation and promoting elections among youth.